dijasila/GPAW/doc/devel/proposals/initialization.rst

 portability with the price of more expensive IO).

-Here is a prototype implementation of a hierachical reader/writer
+Here is a prototype implementation of a hierarchical reader/writer
 framework: :trac:`doc/devel/proposals/rw.py`.